 Image credit: Lost Dodo

-Courier was a quarterly magazine and based on the adverts, appears to have catered to an upper middle-class and above demographic.
+Based on the advertisements, Courier appears to have catered to an upper middle-class and above demographic.
 It attempts to strike a “smart” tone with a number of satirical articles along with coverage of the arts, fashion, and current events.
-The issues (at least in the late 1930s) have a significant emphasis on the actions of Germany.
+The issues (at least in the late 1930s) have an emphasis on the actions of Germany.

 Title: How the Flying Fishes Came Into Being